Workflow Customisation

 Getting Started

-1. Review Default Workflows - Fluvial comes with sensible default workflows that work for most organisations
+1. Review Default Workflows - RiskNodes comes with sensible default workflows that work for most organisations

 2. Map Your Approval Requirements - Identify who needs to approve what at each stage of your processes